What is Regulatory Science?

 Gray Literature: This is the favorite category of government agencies, advocacy groups, and individuals who want to promote an idea.
 In fact, this category is the more organized and written form of personal opinions.
 Again here, at best, this category should be used to initiate a study.
 Experience shows that in most cases this category does not meet the requirements of scientific acceptability.

-Peer Reviewed Regulatory Science: A scientific claim subjected to an independent peer review constitutes this category.
+Peer Reviewed Regulatory Science: A scientific claim subjected to an independent peer-review constitutes this category.
 Peer review is the foundation of scientific acceptability.
-There are numerous requirements for acceptability of peer review.
+There are numerous requirements for the acceptability of peer review.
 Briefly, the individual who is chosen as a reviewer must be a “peer” to the author of the study and must have no conflict of interest.
 In addition, the author of the study must respond to criticism by the peer to the satisfaction of an uninvolved person or organization.

 Consensus-Processed Regulatory Science: This category uses the consensus process providing an opportunity to resolve scientific disputes.
 The prerequisite for this process is identical to the process used for independent peer review.